 Third Human Rights Youth Challenge

-The Special Rapporteur on the human rights to safe drinking water and sanitation is organizing the Third Human Rights Youth Challenge and invites youth aged between 18 to 23 years to create an original submission and youth aged between 24 and 32 years to submit a 2000 word essay on “private sector participation in the water and sanitation sector: a human rights perspective”.
+The Special Rapporteur on the human rights to safe drinking water and sanitation is organizing the Third Human Rights Youth Challenge and invites youth aged between 18 to 23 years to create an original submission and youth aged between 24 and 32 years to submit a 2000 word essay on “privaitzation and the human rights to water and sanitation”.

 The deadline of the submission was 30 April 2020.
 See more information on the challenge:

 From a total of 43 submissions received, 10 essays were disqualified as they did not focus on the topic of private actors and privatization.
 33 qualified submissions were anonymized and organizations that co-sponsored the Youth Challenge were invited to assess the anonymized submissions according to two criteria: “understanding of the impact of private sector participation on the human rights to water and sanitation” and on “detail and uniqueness of the case study”.
 Additionally, the Special Rapporteur assessed the submissions according to two additional criteria: “understanding of the human rights to water and sanitation”, and “ability to write clearly and concisely”.
 The four criteria were used to select four top winners.

 On the occasion of World Water Day in 2019 and following the success of the first